Quick EPO Summary Points

 Adverse Effects of EPO Use

 This risk of thrombosis is evidenced by a published case report involving a professional cyclist.
-This cyclists presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days.
-This was combined with 15 days of growth hormone and continuous high doses of vitamin A and E (14).
+This cyclist presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days.
+This was combined with 15 days of growth hormone and continuous high doses of vitamins A and E (14).

 Natural Alternatives to EPO